VirtusLab/git-machete/docs/source/cli_help/github.rst

   Any existing annotations are overwritten for the branches that have an opened PR; annotations for the other branches remain untouched.
   Equivalent to ``git machete anno --sync-github-prs``.

-``checkout-pr``:
+``checkout-prs``:

   Check out the head branch of the given pull request (specified by number), also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally.
-  Once pull request is checked out locally, add new branches to the definition file according to the PR structure and annotate them with pull request numbers.
+  Once pull request is checked out locally, annotate local branches with corresponding pull request numbers.

   **Parameters:**